growerp/growerp/GrowERPObs/1 Introduction/5 Road Map.md

  4. Update the freelancer app with a project manager
  5. Create a manufacturing app
  6. Create a logistic app
- 7. Create a POS for a small shop (https://github.com/elrizwiraswara/flutter_pos?)
+ 7. Create a POS for a shop (https://github.com/elrizwiraswara/flutter_pos?)
 ## Technical internal requests
 * Creation of a system integration package probably:  https://github.com/apache/camel-quarkus-examples
 * Introduction of a new router: [go_router](https://pub.dev/packages/go_router)